ssvlabs/gitbook-docs/docs/operators/operator-node/maintenance/troubleshooting.md

     # - '--network=holesky' # Add this if you run a Holesky Node
     # - '--platform linux/arm64' # Add this if you run on an arm64 machine
   networks:
+    - host # This allows ssv-pulse to access any docker container hosted on the machine
-    - local-docker # Make sure network is the same as yours.
-Check with command docker network ls.
+           # Alternatively, you can use your existing network instead.
+Check with docker network ls.
   pull_policy: always
 ```